top of page

 The event takes place at the Tulane River & Coastal Center, located one block south of the Convention Center (map)

-1:00PM | Arrival and welcome coffee
+1:00PM | Arrival and Welcome Coffee*

-1:30-1:45PM | Introduction by Conveners - Overview of the 2025 May Workshop & highlights of the AGU events
+1:30-1:45PM | Introduction by Conveners - 2025 May Workshop Overview & Mini-Workshop Objectives

-1:45-2:30PM | Updates from each group
+1:45-2:30PM | Working Group Updates

 2:30 - 3:00PM | Lightening Talks